sharket/price_tracker/README.md

 # Price tracker for morele.net and x-kom.pl

+** NO LONGER MAINTAINED **
+Feel free to use it as is, fork it, or do whatever you want with it.

 Dead simple webscraper in Python utilizing beautifulsoup, with integration to InfluxDB.
 My first programming project ever.

 Install required modules: